lazybytez/.github/docs/CONTRIBUTING.md

 ## Code of conduct

-Please refer to our `code of conduct` before you contribute anything as it sets some behavior rules to make a pleasant together.
+Please refer to our [Code of Conduct](CODE_OF_CONDUCT.md) before you contribute anything as it sets some behavior rules to ensure a pleasant collaboration.
 At the moment you contribute anything, you must follow this code of conduct.

 ## Dealing with questions, bugs and feature requests

 If you have any questions, bugs or feature requests, feel free to open an issue.
-Note that you must use one of our issue templates that your issue is valid - valid issues will always retrieve the attention that is required to solve them.
+Note that you must use one of our issue templates for your issue to be valid - valid issues will always retrieve the attention that is required to solve them.
 Before you create an issue, search for your subject and be sure to not create a duplicate.
 Always provide a clear and concise explanation of your matter of concern.